Simon Bridges responds to Jami-Lee Ross' 'corrupt' claim

 He hoped leaking the text message would trigger compassion from Bridges.

-Ross noted that he is addressing media while the National caucus was meeting, but what happened in that meeting no longer concerned him as he was leaving the party and stepping down from his Botany seat to force a byelection.
+Ross noted he was addressing media while the National caucus was meeting, but what happened in that meeting no longer concerned him as he was leaving the party and stepping down from his Botany seat to force a byelection.

 Ross times accusations while National can't respond